glyphrider/ansible.sh/README.md

 `AWS_REGION` defaults to `us-east-1`, but you can set it at any time so your commands will execute in a different region.

-`ANSISBLE_PLAYBOOK` defaults to the value in the ~/.ansible_playbook file.
+`ANSIBLE_PLAYBOOK` defaults to the value in the ~/.ansible_playbook file.
 However, you can use it to point to an alternate playbook directory.

 **You cannot use the cool shell shortcut to set the environment variables on the same commandline as `ansible-playbook`**